mmistakes/minimal-mistakes/_drafts/fs2.md

 libraryDependencies += "co.fs2" %% "fs2-core" % Fs2Version
 ```

-As we said, the fs2 streaming library is build on top of Cats and Cats-effect.
-However, we don't need to specify them as direct dependencies in the sbt file, since the two libraries are already contained in fs2.
+As we said, the fs2 streaming library is built on top of the Cats and Cats-effect libraries.
+However, we don't need to specify them as direct dependencies in the sbt file since the two libraries are already contained in fs2.

 The `fs2-core` library provides the core functionality of the library.
-There are a lot of other plugins that add more feature.
-For example, the `fs2-io` library provides the IO functionality, which is needed to read from and write to file, from the network, and so on.
-Moreover, there a lot of projects using fs2 under the hood, such as `http4s`, `doobie`, `skunk`, just to name a few.
+Many other plugins add more features: Reading from and writing to file, from the network, and so on.
+Moreover, there are a lot of projects using fs2 under the hood, such as `http4s`, `doobie`, `skunk`, to name a few.
 Please, refer to the [fs2 documentation](https://fs2.io/#/ecosystem) for more information.

 It's usual for us at RockTheJvm to build the examples around a concrete scenario.
-We can continue to refer to the _myimdb_ project that we used both in the article on [http4s](https://blog.rockthejvm.com/http4s-tutorial/), and on [doobie](https://blog.rockthejvm.com/doobie/).
+We can continue to refer to the _myimdb_ project that we used both in the article on [http4s](https://blog.rockthejvm.com/http4s-tutorial/) and on [doobie](https://blog.rockthejvm.com/doobie/).

-So, we define the Scala class that represents an actor inside a hypotecial movie database:
+So, we define the Scala class that represents an actor inside a hypothetical movie database:

 ```scala
 object Model {